Best Windows 10 laptops for 2020

 Best Windows 10 laptops

 This is one of the most desirable Windows laptops around thanks to its premium build quality, powerful processor and great screen.
 It rivals the likes of the MacBook Pro for performance, too.
-If you’re after a laptop for work and games, this could be a great choice.
+If you’re after a laptop for work and games, this could be a great choice if you pick a model with the upgraded graphics card.
 Read our full review to find out whether this is the right laptop for you.

 Looking for our full reviews?
 Click to jump straight to our independent laptop reviews.

 Windows 10 ‘S Mode’ is on its way to more laptops.
 “S Mode” is Microsoft’s answer to the Google Chromebook, with measures in place to prevent you from installing applications from anywhere outside the built-in Windows Store.
 This means that the apps available to you have, been vetted by Microsoft and, in theory, should be more secure, easier to update and more respectful of your privacy.

 By its nature, the Windows Store has fewer apps than the wide open internet – and you’re currently limited to using the Microsoft Edge web browser – but the upshots are that, Microsoft claims, your PC should feel as fresh and fast after a year as it did on the day you bought it.